 - Provision of rescue vehicles and continuous monitoring on the effects of El Nino.

 PAGRO Davao Occidental

-- Identification of water storage areas for - Possible provision of vegetable, rice and corn seeds to possible affected farmers and - Possible provision of assistance to fisherfolks particularly with fishponds.
+- Identification of water storage areas to help the farmers during dry season; - Possible provision of vegetable, rice and corn seeds to possible affected farmers; and - Possible provision of assistance to fisherfolks particularly with fishponds.